TradeHouseMedia/tradecore-sdk-ios-sample/docs/tradecore-sdk-ad-view.md

 - `zoneId` is the id used to obtain configuration from the global stack.
 - `delegate` is optional parameter that signals about important lifecycle events.

-You can optionally provide the zone request parameters.
-See the [Request Parameters](./tradecore-sdk-request-parameters.md#zone-parameters) section to learn more.

 ## Ad events